-And sure, there are lots of options for prep out there, like tutors, online courses, practice tests, prep books, and video lectures. but all of those can get expensive, and sometimes they aren’t as convenient as you need them to be.
+Sure, there are many prep options out there, like tutors, online courses, practice tests, prep books, and video lectures, but all of those can get expensive.
+SAT and ACT prep resources can sometimes cost upwards of $1,000!
+And tutors can charge by the hour.
+All of this can add up quickly.

 This fantastic site allows users to view tutorials, answer practice questions, create flashcards, and so much more in preparation for the ACT or SAT.
 The course is customized and adapts based on the user’s skill level.
 It keeps track of what they’ve studied and how well they’re doing.
 There is even immediate feedback for every incorrect answer on a practice test.
 The user can learn from their mistake and push forward towards a better score.